sdc-china/IDA-doc/_posts/2018-07-07-administration-settings-configuration.md

      ![][administrator_k8s_setting_sample]

-  3. How to create service accound and get its token:
+  3. How to create service account and get its token:

      After login openshift, run below commands.